LanSang/validities/medium/articles/51-things-that-can-go-wrong-in-a-real-world-ml-project-c36678065a75.md

 43. ***“Compromising interpretability prematurely for performance”*** ML projects pre-maturely fast forward into applying deep-learning.
 In early iterations of an ML project, an interpretable model is more important than a black box performant one.
 An interpretable model helps generate the next set of hypotheses about the features and data properties.
 The key is to start with simple models and not optimizing prematurely.
 Simpler models are easier to debug and iterate.

-44. ***“Adding new features without justification on how they increase the model quality”*** Adding features that encode new information will improve model performance, but at the cost of increased model complexity (as well as complexity on testing, deployment, maintenance of corresponding ML feature pipelines).
-New features added to the model should be justified using correlation matrices or training the models and analyzing results with and without the feature.
-In software engineering terminology, adding new features after the model is performing reasonably should be treated as a “code freeze phase” with every feature change reviewed carefully.
+44. ***“Adding new features without justification on how they increase the model quality”*** <quote label="tradeoffs">Adding features that encode new information will improve model performance, but at the cost of increased model complexity (as well as complexity on testing, deployment, maintenance of corresponding ML feature pipelines).
+New features added to the model should be justified using correlation matrices or training the models and analyzing results with and without the feature.</quote> In software engineering terminology, adding new features after the model is performing reasonably should be treated as a “code freeze phase” with every feature change reviewed carefully.

 45.***“Skipping Feature scaling”*** Without feature scaling, the model pays too much attention to the features having a wider range.
 This is important for model correctness.